theabdullahalam/nyx/README.md

 ## How To Use
 ### cleanup.scss
 A super simple cleanup file that
-* Removes borders and padding around body tags
+* Removes unnecessary border and padding
 * Sets the default font-family to `Arial, Helvetica, sans-serif;`
-* Makes the headers really huge for displays
 * A bunch of other useful stuff picked up from the famous normalise.css

 ### navmenu.css